Norfolk Naval Shipyard

 At the start of the Civil War, Confederates fooled Federal forces into evacuating Gosport on April 20, 1861 without a fight.
 Thousands of Confederate troops assembled at Portsmouth, arriving on rail cars that could be seen by lookouts on the USS Delaware.
 What the lookouts did not see was that many of those arriving troops had also left on the same trains headed back towards Petersburg, hidden from sight; the total number of Confederate troops was far smaller than the Union officers at the shipyard estimated.

 After successfully intimidating the Union forces at Gosport, local Confederate leaders agreed to leave the Elizabeth River unblocked for evacuation.
-In exchange, the Union commander at Gosport agreed not to bombard Portsmouth or Norfolk.
-However, other Union officials thought it was necessary to destroy the yard and the warships docked there.
+In exchange, the Union commander at Gosport agreed not to bombard the cities of Portsmouth or Norfolk.
+However, other Union officials were unwilling to give an intact shipyard and the 11 warships docked there to the Virginia rebels.

 Norfolk Naval Yard in December, 1864 after destruction by Union and then Confederate forces in 1861-1862